garcias/SciCompforChemists/notebooks/introduction/intro.md

 - Ryan Schulte for reporting typos
 - Robert Belford for reports typos
 - Filippo Muzzini for reporting a missing data file in chapter 6

+## Attribution

+The book is copyright © 2017-2025 Charles J. Weiss and is released under under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All files with or associated with the book are also copyright and released under the CC BY-NC-SA 4.0 license unless otherwise noted (see README.txt files for more information).